 I thought I’d begin the next series of posts featuring my travel escapades to Portugal on an unexpected note.
-Opting to showcase the road less travelled, followed by the usual fanfare of iconic and recognisable haunts and waterfronts.
-For it was here, off the beaten track, in which I fell in love with crumbling (though terribly saddening and frustrating) facades and architecture.
+Opting to showcase the road less travelled in Northern Portugal, followed by the usual fanfare of iconic and recognisable haunts and waterfronts.
+For it was here, off the beaten track in Northern Portugal, in which I fell in love with crumbling (though terribly saddening and frustrating) facades and architecture.
 It was a visual enchantment of traditional aesthetic delights featuring stone work dating back countless decades.
 Some even centuries.
 And all alongside splashes of millennial pink; long before this tone was considered stylish and noteworthy on Instagram.

 In truth it had been almost an entire decade since I last set foot on the European continent.
 And after a long twenty something hours in the air I savoured those views from my window seat between Frankfurt and Porto.
 Irrevocably enraptured by that familiar European landscape.
 Of lands dappled in light, mountainous and sunburnt in golden hues and shades of olive.
-Windturbines gracious and grand casting considerable but unobstructed shadows to the ground.
+The familiar site of spluttering wind turbines, gracious and grand casting considerable but unobstructed shadows to the ground.
 Their cadenced waltz as hypnotic and harmonious as the sun repercussing off serpentine rivers and capacious bodies of water.
 I realised just how dormant my love for this part of the world had become.
-And yet after so much time between us, its charms did not fail to captivate and sway me.
+And yet after so much time between us, its charm did not fail to captivate and sway me.

 Both in the air and on the ground.

-This trip saw me based and somewhat confined to the North of Portugal in the Trás-os-Montes.
+This trip saw me based and somewhat confined in Northern Portugal.
+Predominantly in the Trás-os-Montes.
 And despite fervent eagerness to venture down south towards parts like Lisbon, Sintra and the Algarve my inadequately devised plans fell through catastrophically.
 To be honest this was trip that remained unorganised until the very end.
 With poor time constraints and other factors being at play I decided to simply wing it, which is not entirely ideal for a perfectionist.
 In hindsight I do wish I had hired my own rental vehicle and researched more thoroughly prior to departure, as my internet connection proved too erratic and unreliable.
 And because of this I was unable to search for more unknown points of interest.
 But in the end it left room to thoroughly explore a part of this country I once thought I was overly familiar with.
-Happily discovering and regarding it with a new found affection and appreciation.
+Happily discovering and regarding Northern Portugal with a new found affection and appreciation.

-Much like the name suggests this is a landscape abundant in elevations and valleys.
-A vastly green landscape of towering pine trees flecked with quaint white walls or the occasional splash of millennial pink and contrastingly worn terracotta roof tiles.
+The Tras-Os-Montes, translates to “behind the mountains” and much like the name suggests this is a landscape abundant in elevations and valleys.
+A vastly green landscape of towering pine trees flecked with quaint white walls and the occasional splash of millennial pink contrasting with worn terracotta roof tiles.
 What I once perceived to be deteriorating dwellings, I now saw as shelters dating back countless generations.
 Shelters that have stood the test of time, despite harsh elements and obvious desertion.
-Their facades overflowing with an abundance of character and vibrancy; albeit in dire need of several coats of paint.
+Their facades overflowing with an abundance of character and vibrancy; albeit in dire need of several coats of paint and general TLC.
 And traditional cobblestones and stonework commingling with perceived Oriental influences and modern renovations.
 While these villages may appear indifferent to the naked eye, they are in fact swarming with activity and sentience.
 There is a strong sense of camaraderie, family and community.
-And a kindliness this Melbournian was ineptly unaccustomed to.
+And a kindliness this Melbournian was ineptly unprepared and unaccustomed to.

 Portugal’s first and only national park.
 Famed for its waters and trails, wild ponies and infinite number of waterfalls.
 After spending a taxing morning trawling through the isles of Ikea, we happened upon the road to this park by accident.
 And it was a drive I did not want to cease, regardless of the unwelcome bouts of car sickness.
-It was labyrinth like narrow roads framed by precipices and a gargantuan sapphire lake captured my heart.
-Seemingly a playground for young and old and a way to find solace from the scorching summer sun.
+It was labyrinth like narrow roads framed by precipices and a gargantuan sapphire lake that captured my heart.
+Seemingly this was a playground for young and old and a way to find solace from the scorching summer sun in Northern Portugal.

-I am envisioning returning here again.
-Returning to peruse its vast grounds more thoroughly.
-Tour countless untouched villages and granaries and visit its castles and go souvenir shopping in Sao Bento.
+Since my return back home, I am yet to stop envisioning returning here.
+Returning to peruse its vast grounds more thoroughly and tour the countless untouched villages and granaries and visit its castles and go souvenir shopping in Sao Bento.
 Best of all hiring a rental nestled within thick undergrowth, sheltered from the sizzling elements.
 With only a slender pathway leading out to the banks of that very lake.

 Also known as the birthplace of Portugal with its namesake castle linked to such origins.
 Much like a fairytale, this castle is perched atop a steep green hillside overlooking a most whimsical town dotted with vivid azulejos (tiles).
 Sadly it is somewhat overshadowed by its recent medieval neighbour the Paco Dos Duques.
 But despite this I still find the presence of this castle far more commanding, especially upon entry into the town itself where its residence is certainly known.